-Activity When Evaluation

-Identify all businesses that should be Annually in Follow up on previous Dab and

-registered DABs in the municipality, April -May establish any pattern or specific
+Activity When Evaluation Identify all businesses that should be registered DABs in the municipality, using yellow pages (or similar, including online sites) identify businesses selling pets / pet Annually in April -May Follow up on previous Dab and establish any pattern or specific locations. products / services in the municipality.
+Follow up to determine whether they are and should be registered with council.
+Completed by Animal Management Officers annually.

-using yellow pages (or similar, locations.

-including online sites) identify

-businesses selling pets / pet products /

-services in the municipality.
-Follow

-up to determine whether they are and

-should be registered with council.